OutSystems web applications are stateless: each request an end user makes to the server is not aware of the previous requests.

-- The session starts during the first request the end-user establishes with the server.
-By default, OutSystems stores cookies in the end-user browser to keep track of the session.
-It is possible to change this to make the session information to be sent using the URL.
-The session ends explicitly when the end-user logs-out, or automatically due to a time-out caused by the user not making requests to the server for a certain amount of time.
+- The session starts during the first request the end user establishes with the server.
+The session ends explicitly when the end user logs-out, or automatically due to a time-out caused by the user not making requests to the server for a certain amount of time.

 - Web Services Session

 - The session is created when the Web Service is invoked and lasts only for this request, which means that there is no persistency of the session between requests.

 - The session is created when the Timer is invoked and lasts only for this request, which means that there is no persistency of the session between Timer executions.